imagehat/ih.textile_editor.ee2_addon/README.txt

 EE extension by Mike Kroll, www.imagehat.com
 Port of Textile Editor by Dave Olson, slateinfo.blogs.wvu.edu

-Version 2.0.2 - Javascript bug fix for EE 2.1.3
-Version 2.0.1 - Bug fixes for EE 2.1
+Version 2.0.3 - Fixed a bug with placing files using the EE file manager Version 2.0.2 - Javascript bug fix for EE 2.1.3 Version 2.0.1 - Bug fixes for EE 2.1
               - Fixed display bugs when NSM Morphine is installed